-Non-alcoholic fatty liver disease (NAFLD), more currently known as metabolic dysfunction-associated fatty liver disease (MAFLD) or metabolic dysfunction-associated steatotic liver disease), affects at least 25% of the world’s population and is the most common chronic liver disease.
+Non-alcoholic fatty liver disease (NAFLD), more currently identified as metabolic dysfunction-associated fatty liver disease (MAFLD) or metabolic dysfunction-associated steatotic liver disease (MASLD), affects at least 25% of the world’s population and is the most common chronic liver disease.
 Its main characteristics include (Guo 2022):

 The different stages of non-alcoholic fatty liver disease (NAFLD).
 First, the healthy livers develop non-alcoholic fatty liver (NAFL) with hepatocellular steatosis as the main feature.
 If left untreated, NAFL may progress to a more severe form of non-alcoholic steatohepatitis (NASH), defined as inflammation and fibrosis in addition to hepatocellular steatosis.
 As the disease progresses, NASH may progress to cirrhosis and even to hepatocellular carcinoma (HCC).